DrDoofus-MD-PhD-DDS/hoot-faq/ShuffleDAO.md

 ## When are MINTs minted?
 MINT is minted:
 - to the purchaser when a bond is purchased
-- to the DAO (an additional 25% of the total distributed MINT) when a bond is purchased
+- to the DAO (an additional 25% of the total distributed MINT to the purchaser) when a bond is purchased
 - an early auction NFT is sold, bonus MINT is distributed to the winner
 - pMINT from team members, contributors, or investors vests